gto76/basket-stats/README.md

 Basket Stats
 ============

-Basketball statistics gui tool.
+Basketball game statistics gui tool.
 * Written in Java.
-* Uses Swing for data input.
+* Uses Swing for gui.
 * Value of different shots can be adjusted at the start of a new game.
-* Individual stats can be selected/deselected at any time in game.
+* What stats are being recorded can be changed at any time in game.
+* New players can be added to teams during game.
 * Players can be pulled out/put in the game, so plus/minus stat can be tracked.
 * Prints complete stats on console after every input.
 * Games are saved in text file that is the same as the last output on console.
+* Multilevel Undo

 #### Gui: